Tecnativa/docker-ocb/README.md

 Output containers log to the console

-    docker-compose -f development.yml logs -f       # From all containers docker-compose -f development.yml logs -f odoo9 # Just from Odoo
+    docker-compose -f development.yml logs -f --tail 50 # From all containers docker-compose -f development.yml logs -f odoo9 # Just from Odoo

 Stop your whole environment: